alibaba/AliceMind/README.md

 - [**StructuralLM**](StructuralLM) (March 15, 2021): pre-trained models for **document-image understanding**.
 We propose a new pre-training approach, StructuralLM, to jointly leverage cell and layout information from scanned documents.
 The pre-trained StructuralLM achieves new state-of-the-art results in different types of downstream tasks. "[StructuralLM: Structural Pre-training for Form Understanding](https://arxiv.org/abs/2105.11210)" (```ACL 2021```)
 - [**LatticeBERT**](LatticeBERT) (March 15, 2021): we propose a novel pre-training paradigm for Chinese — Lattice-BERT which explicitly incorporates word representations with those of characters, thus can model a sentence in a multi-granularity manner. "[Lattice-BERT: Leveraging Multi-Granularity Representations in Chinese Pre-trained Language Models](https://arxiv.org/abs/2104.07204)" (`NAACL 2021`)

+- [**SDCUP**](SDCUP) (September 6, 2021): pre-trained models for **table understanding**.
+We design a schema dependency pre-training objective to impose the desired inductive bias into the learned representations for table pre-training.
+We further propose a schema-aware curriculum learning approach to alleviate the impact of noise and learn effectively from the pre-training data in an easy-to-hard manner.
+The experiment results on SQUALL and Spider demonstrate the effectiveness of our pre-training objective and curriculum in comparison to a variety of baselines. "[SDCUP: Schema Dependency Enhanced Curriculum Pre-Training for Table Semantic Parsing]()" (```Under Review```)

 ## Contact Information
 [AliceMind Official Website](https://nlp.aliyun.com/portal#/alice)